mitranim/statil/readme.md

 If you're unfamiliar with the idea of a static site, it's a site pre-rendered from a bunch of templates into a collection of complete html pages.
-It can be served as static files behind a fast server like nginx or on a service like GitHub Pages.
+It can be served as static files by a fast server like nginx or a service like GitHub Pages.
 Great for stateless sites like repository documentation or a personal blog.

 ## Installation